rishi-singh26/Converter/README.md

   - Convert Decimal to Binary nad Hexadecimal.
   - Convert Binary to Ddecimal and Hexadecimal.
   - Convert Hexadecimal to Binary and Decimal.
+  - Convert Text to binary.
+  - Convert Binary to text.

 # How to run